NuevoFoundation/workshops/content/english/web-basics/activity-4.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-<b>Click the "HTML" tab on the top left corner to see the HTML code, the "CSS" tab to see the CSS code, and the "JS" tab to see the JS code.</b>
+<b>Click on the "HTML" tab on the top left corner to see the HTML code, the "CSS" tab to see the CSS code, and the "JS" tab to see the JS code.</b>

 Remember how we used the `class` attribute or the `id` attribute with CSS to give the corresponding HTML tags a style?
 We can use that same `id` with JavaScript to select that element.